 - 1. (2-3 minutes) Hand out and review "Earth Day Bag Art" pages.
-Distribute throughout the class so each student has access to at least 1 or 2 design ideas. - 2.
+Distribute pages throughout the class so each student has access to at least 1 or 2 designs. - 2.
 (2-3 minutes) Hand out and review copies of "10 Things We Can All Do" sheet.
-Invite students to choose either to follow art from "Rustle the Leaf" designs or to create their own art and messages. - (30-40 minutes) Ask students to color unmarked/unprinted areas of bags with designs for Earth Day.
-While students are coloring, take pictures. - 4.
-(5 minutes) Collect finished bags, have students put away markers/crayons.
+Invite students to choose either to color and apply art from "Rustle the Leaf" designs or to create their own art and messages. - 3.
+(30-40 minutes) Ask students to color Rustle designs, then cut and apply them (with school glue, not rubber cement) to grocery bags, or to put their own designs on unmarked/unprinted areas of bags.
+While students are coloring, take pictures.

-- Send second bag and "10 Things We Can All Do" pages home with students.
+- 4. (5 minutes) Collect finished bags, have students put away markers/crayons. - 5.
+Send second bag and "10 Things We Can All Do" pages home with students.
 Assign students to create a different environmental message with family members and to color the second bag as homework. - When students return with second bag for following class session, collect all bags.
 Combine all bags together and take back to grocery store for use/distribution during the week of Earth Day.